yosymfony/toml/Informal-TOML-part-specifications.md

 But then I thought, what if I imposed a completedly different keypath table, with different root name, in-between any of these 'fruit' example sections.
 Does this change the relationships?
 It would most likely wipe out my temporary stacked items.
 But it by no means changes the relationships and order of the 'fruit' specific data.
 Therefore, to implement this, I have to concentrate on the key path relationships, between AOT and other AOT and tables, and the current AOT table instances that are implied, and maintain enough information about each AOT.
 I don't need table instance information to be stored in quite the same way.

-So the quoted sentence from the TOML site has to be read very carefully, and distrusted as ambiguous and misleading on the superficial level, and the examples information is.
-Isn't it obvious?
+"Each double-bracketed sub-table will belong to the most recently defined table element above it", isn't quite so obvious, because of the implicit arrays of tables.

-I will try here to say what I think the TOML spec should publish and make clear, or tell me I'm wrong.
+I will try here to say what I think the TOML spec should publish and make clear, and how to make AOT declarations more explicit.

 Table context depends on the order of shared path relatioships.
 If the table came first, before the AOT, it is obviously a different structure altogether, as the table sets up a simple, naive table key path.